Strobe GRC

 How AWS supports Strobe implementation

-AWS supports employers across operating-model design, Strobe configuration, content build, integration with existing systems and capability uplift.
-The work is scoped to the organisation's existing obligations and controls rather than imposing a new structure on top of them.
+AWS supports employers across operating-model design, Strobe configuration, content build, integration with existing systems and capability uplift, delivered through the GRC technology service line.
+The work is scoped to the organisation's existing obligations and controls rather than imposing a new structure on top of them — the platform reflects the way the organisation actually operates, not a generic template.

 What employers should consider